algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x3e
 - Pops: *... stack*, uint64
 - Pushes: any
-- copy a value from the Xth scratch space to the stack
+- copy a value from the Xth scratch space to the stack.
+All scratch spaces are 0 at program start.
 - LogicSigVersion >= 5

 ## stores